ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 -   `tail()` take a peek at the last elements
 -   `summary()` shows a summary of a given object

 Your turn.
-Find out what is the class of each of the objects `state`, `capital`, etc:
+Find out what is the class of each of the objects `player`, `team`, etc:

 ``` r
 # your code here